9 mins read

 Conclusion

 Mass balance is a practical workhorse of sustainable supply chains.
-It enables companies to start integrating recycled, renewable or waste-based materials into complex value chains today, without waiting for a perfect world of 100% green inputs.
-By carefully matching sustainable input to claimed output on paper, mass balance ensures every “green” claim corresponds to an actual action (a certified material purchased and used).
+It enables companies to start integrating recycled, renewable, or waste-based materials into complex value chains today, without waiting for a future state of 100% segregated green supply.
+By carefully matching sustainable input to claimed output on paper, mass balance ensures every “green” claim corresponds to an actual action – a certified sustainable material that was produced and used somewhere in the chain.